zowe/docs-site/docs/extend/extend-apiml/api-mediation-onboard-rest-service-direct-eureka-call.md

  * **ipAddr**

-    Specifies the ip address of this specific service instance.
+    Specifies the IP address of this specific service instance.

  * **port**

-    Specifies the port of the instance when you use http.
-If you use http, set `enabled` to `true`.
+    Specifies the port of the instance when you use Http.
+If you use Http, set `enabled` to `true`.

 * **securePort**

     Specifies the port of the instance.
-When you use https, set `enabled` to `true`.
+When you use Https, set `enabled` to `true`.

  * **hostname**